Horizon Walker Ranger Subclass Guide

 Skill Choices

 It’s really down to preference, and it also depends on what kind of a game you expect to be playing.
-Some DMs rarely do more than a few perception checks in a session, and other DMs litter their adventures with opportunities for you to roll as many dice as possible.

 All I can really do is tell you how the skills offered to the Ranger work and how well they synergize, thematically and mechanically, with the kind of character we’re building here today.